hermeznetwork/hermez-node/cmd/heznode/README.md

 COMMANDS:
-   version    Show the application version importkey  Import ethereum private key genbjj     Generate a new BabyJubJub key wipesql    Wipe the SQL DB (HistoryDB and L2DB) and the StateDBs, leaving the DB in a clean state run        Run the hermez-node in the indicated mode serveapi   Serve the API only discard    Discard blocks up to a specified block number
+   version    Show the application version importkey  Import ethereum private key genbjj     Generate a new random BabyJubJub key wipedbs    Wipe the SQL DB (HistoryDB and L2DB) and the StateDBs, leaving the DB in a clean state run        Run the hermez-node in the indicated mode serveapi   Serve the API only discard    Discard blocks up to a specified block number